damianburrin/WVC-Life-Edition-Data-Collector/README.md

 Current understandsing

-The LIFE edition seems to have no connection to the UART for command input - i'm sure there is as you can power down and change the power limits remotely but i didn't look to hard.
+<b>The LIFE edition seems to have no connection to the UART for command input - i'm sure there is as you can power down and change the power limits remotely but i didn't look to hard as i only wanted to log the data.</b>

 It makes a connection to the WIFI and It's server (alicloud)